oils-for-unix/oils/doc/json.md

     $ = myvar
     (Dict)   {'count': 42}

-    # 'json read' is valid at the end of a pipeline (because Oil implements
+    # 'json read' is valid at the end of a pipeline (because YSH implements
     # shopt -s lastpipe)
     $ echo '{"count": 42}' | json read :myvar